Tec4Sho/check-file/README.md

 #### Batcat Info :

-- Batcat is using custom settings for its style and display for a elegant yet informative display.
-Do to the display's output during `content: true` usage.
+- Batcat is using custom settings for its style and display for a elegant yet informative UI display.
+Do to the display output during `content: true` usage runtime may increase.

   - bat link:
 https://github.com/sharkdp/bat